Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 Key points

-Evaluating and managing Legionella risk in industrial and public environments
+Evaluating and managing legionella risk in industrial and public environments

 The insidious nature of Legionella bacteria lies in its ability to thrive in water systems, from hot water tanks to cooling towers.
 Alarmingly, it spreads through tiny water droplets, easily inhaled by unsuspecting individuals, leading to Legionnaires’ disease.
 The disease, characterized by symptoms such as fever, cough, and muscle aches, can escalate to a severe lung infection and even respiratory failure if left untreated.

-Understanding the threat of Legionella in industrial and public buildings
+Understanding the threat of legionella in industrial and public buildings

 Industrial and public buildings often have intricate and extensive water systems.
 These include bulk warehouse buildings, healthcare and medical-social facilities, public-access buildings, misting systems used in public or commercial spaces and cooling towers in manufacturing buildings.